Zhouxin railway station

-Zhouxin railway station (洲心站 (Zhōuxīn Zhàn)) is a railway station located in Qingcheng District, Qingyuan, Guangdong, China.
+Zhouxin railway station (洲心站 (Zhōuxīn Zhàn)) is an underground railway station located in Qingcheng District, Qingyuan, Guangdong, China.
 It opened on 28 December 2024.

 The station is located on the southwest side of Qingyuan railway station of Beijing–Guangzhou high-speed railway.
 The two stations are staggered, but there is no interchange passageway connecting the two stations.

 Features

 The station is a three-storey underground station with two side platforms, in which the concourse is at surface level.
 It has 4 points of entry/exit.